albertcanales/learning-notes/books/modern-operating-systems.md

 > My book here is missing a chunk of pages, until section 2.5.
 Due to the discontinuity, I could not follow the rest of the chapter.

+# Memory Managment

+Depending on the Memory Manager, different hierarchies may be used.

+## No memory abstraction

+The simplest one, used in old or embedded systems, where the OS is stored in ROM and the User Space is in RAM.

+In these systems, is it common to have no multiprocess at all, but there can be multithreading.
+In case of existance of multiprocess, it uses:

+- Swapping: Using the disk drive to save all contents of memory
+- Static relocation: When loading programs, the OS offsets all their memory adresses by the first position used by that program.

+These solutions are not very fast nor general.

+## Memory Abstraction: Adress Spaces

+An **Adress Space** is a set of adresses that a program can use to access memory, it is individual for each process.